AerisCloud/ansible-rvm/README.md

 Ansible RVM role
 ================

-This Ansible role installs RVM as root and the required ruby version.
+This Ansible role installs RVM and the required ruby version.
-If user isn't root (executing without sudo) then RVM will be installed to the user home directory, but you need to change paths to it own RVM through variables `rvm_root` and `rvm_init_script`.
+Installation is possible for system or for single user (without root privileges)

 Requirements
 ------------